 - Developing a written communication plan with parents, guardians, and caregivers to share information and guidelines in their preferred language is recommended.

 - The CDC has strongly encouraged vaccination as one of the most important tools to end the COVID-19 pandemic.
 Licensees and providers are eligible to receive vaccinations at no expense.
 There are several ways to obtain vaccination.
-Please see PIN 21-06-CCP for more information on vaccine safety, benefits, and how to get the vaccine.
+Please see PIN 21-06-CCP (PDF) for more information on vaccine safety, benefits, and how to get the vaccine.

 - Please share information about vaccines with staff and families, and reference the California COVID-19 Vaccine Website Homepage.